Hanan-3450/wireframing/README.md

 For example, in a booking system project, wireframes can show how users will search for bookings, view details, and complete payments, ensuring everyone understands the workflow before coding starts.

+## Wireframing in Practice

+A real-world example of the value of wireframing comes from designing a hotel booking platform.
+In the initial wireframes, the design team noticed that users had to navigate through too many screens just to complete a booking.
+This would have caused frustration and increased the risk of users abandoning the process.

+Thanks to the wireframes, the issue was identified early.
+The team restructured the booking flow to combine steps and make navigation clearer.
+They also added a progress bar to help users understand how far along they were in the process.

+These changes improved the user experience significantly.
+When the product was finally developed, users were able to complete bookings more quickly and with fewer errors, which boosted customer satisfaction and conversion rates.

+This example shows how wireframing is essential for spotting design flaws early, saving time and cost during development, and ensuring the final product is user-friendly and efficient.